What Do I Do If I Get in a Collision with a Rental Car?

 Most people don’t read the full rental agreement before they sign the papers and drive away, but if they did, they would see that the contract typically states that you are fully liable for any damage to the vehicle.
 It doesn’t matter if the accident is caused by someone else or a tree falls on your rental car while it’s parked in the hotel parking lot … because you’ll be charged for the damage.

 This doesn’t stop most people from taking the vehicle and enjoying their vacation, but it’s worthwhile to be aware of what you’re getting into before you take off.

 It can sound fairly intimidating to realize you’re responsible for whatever damage happens to the vehicle, but it’s not that bad, because you have insurance options.
 When you rent the car, you’ll be asked if you want to take out a temporary insurance policy on the vehicle.

-Most rental policies will cover the cost of any damage to the car completely, even if you total the vehicle.
+Most companies will have something like a motor trade policy with a firm similar to one sure insurance, so their policy will likely cover the cost of any damage to the car completely, even if you total the vehicle.
 Some people like to take out the policy just for the peace of mind.